-Let’s be honest — having office work at a desk is comfortable.
-But at some point, it starts to feel like you’re turning into furniture.
+Let’s be real — office work at a desk feels comfy.
+But after a while, you start wondering if you’re turning into part of the furniture.

-You’re not alone.
-Millions of people ask the same question daily
+You’re definitely not alone.
+Millions of people ask the same thing every day:

-How do you stay active when you spend most of your day sitting?
+How do I stay active when I sit most of the day?

-You don’t have to quit your job or join an expensive gym to fix it.
+Good news — you don’t have to quit your job or sign up for an expensive gym membership to fix it.

-With a few conscious tweaks, you can break the cycle and build a more energizing, mindful lifestyle — right from your office chair.
+With a few easy changes, you can break the cycle and build a more energized, mindful lifestyle — right from your office chair.

 Why Sitting All Day Is a Silent Health Risk

-• Reduced blood flow and increased risk of blood clots
+Reduced blood flow, which ups your risk for blood clots

-• Higher risks of obesity, diabetes, and heart disease
+Higher chances of obesity, diabetes, and heart problems

 What is Sitting Disease?

-It’s not just a catchy phrase — it’s a real health risk.
+It’s not just a catchy phrase — it’s real.
+It means the long-term damage caused by sitting too much.

 Set Movement Reminders: The Power of Mini-Breaks

-Most health professionals recommend standing or moving every 30–60 minutes.
+Doctors recommend standing or moving every 30 to 60 minutes.

-• Take a brisk walk around the room or office
+Taking a quick walk around the office or your room

 Try Office-Friendly Workouts Without Leaving Your Desk

-Stand up and sit back down without using your hands.
+Chair Squats: Stand up and sit back down without using your hands.
+A few sets can strengthen legs and glutes.

-These are quiet, discreet, and easy to repeat multiple times a day.
-And yes — they add up.
+These are subtle, quiet, and easy to do multiple times a day.
+They add up more than you think.

 Alternate Between Sitting and Standing (If You Can)